Many women find it hard to relax during pregnancy but now is the time when you should be pampering yourself the most! Here's how to do it:

 Throughout the pregnancy, there will be plenty of people who offer their help.
 Relaxing is just as important as eating right.
 If someone offers help and the pregnant mom can use that help, she should certainly agree.
 Good ideas include having someone else cook meals for the week before the due date or planned birth.

-Many homes have other children waiting just as eagerly to meet the baby.
+Many homes have other children who are eagerly waiting to meet the baby.
 These other family members will need to help out around the home much more as the pregnancy goes on.
 Mom can delegate laundry, cooking, cleaning and foot rubs.

 If a professional masseuse is not an option, ask a loved one for a back rub.
 All mom needs to do is lie on her side and enjoy the time spent with someone she loves.